 How to Make Keto Pulled Pork in the Slow Cooker

-- Coat pork roast with spices then sear in a skillet on each side in 2 tb olive oil.
+- In a small bowl, combine the spices along with the Lakanto Monkfruit.
+Coat pork roast with spices then sear in a skillet on each side in 2 tbs olive oil.

 - Place the seared pork roast in the slow cooker and cover with chicken broth, apple cider vinegar, Bragg's aminos, and liquid smoke.